Everything you need to know to make sure your baby sleeps comfortably and safely in Singapore’s hot climate.

 Some sound advice

-To help get you started, here are a few bedtime products our mums recommend:
+To get you started, here are some baby bedtime products our mums recommend:

-1. Sleep suits: Bonds Wondersuits are a godsend when changing those middle-of-the-night nappies due to the two-way zip.
-Plus, Bonds is now delivering to Singapore!
+Bonds Wondersuits are a godsend when changing those middle-of-the-night nappies due to the two-way zip.
+Plus, Bonds delivers to Singapore!
 They come in short- and long-sleeved styles, and as long pants or shorts.
 They also have nifty built-in hand and foot covers, making them very versatile little numbers indeed.

-2. Swaddles: any muslin wrap will do the trick.
-Aden + Anais ones are popular, and think the fun muslins by Oh Joy! for Target are worth making an international order for (yep, Target delivers to Singapore too).
-Or, if you’d prefer to avoid origami sessions try the Love To Dream Swaddle UP (which covers the arms) or the ergoCocoon, which can transition from an arms-covered swaddle through to a sleeveless sleeping bag.
+Any muslin wrap will do the trick.
+Aden + Anais ones are popular, and are easily available in Singapore.
+Or, if you’d prefer to avoid origami sessions, try the Love To Dream Swaddle UP (which covers the arms) or the ergoCocoon, which can transition from an arms-covered swaddle through to a sleeveless sleeping bag.
 We also love the organic cotton baby wraps from Kit+Un (pictured) – a Singapore-based brand with bold and beautiful prints inspired by Chinese and Asian heritage!